blockchainpharmaceuticals/blockchainpharmaceuticals/README.md

-- We are the Blockchain BioPharma
+- We are Blockchain BioPharma
 - Our mission is to fund treatments that could normally have not been funded due to low investment
 - We are currently inviting Developers to come build am Open Source Platform
 - Our Token is the Pharmaceutical Token: Ticker: PHARMA